-Defendant’s already committed to prison often will seek to execute sentences on old and pending cases to get credit and clear their status prior to release.
+Defendants already serving a prison commitment, often seek to execute sentences on old and pending cases.
+They want jail credit; and to clear cases prior to release.

-And when conditions of probation are too much, a defendant may prefer to execute their sentence than get violated later anyway.
+And when conditions of probation are too onerous, a defendant may choose to execute their sentence rather than get violated later anyway.

 The law isn’t always easy to understand for regular people, at least not without some study.
 But sentencing attorney Thomas Gallagher knows that when the client understands the law, the client feels more in control.
 And that helps him get a better outcome for his client.

 Question?
-You can call Minneapolis Sentencing Attorney Thomas Gallagher at 612 333-1500.
+You can call Minnesota Sentencing Attorney Thomas Gallagher at 612 333-1500